Connor2308/AquaSensor/Week 7/Week_7_Overview.md

  - CSS Styling for desktop and mobile improvements
 ## Tasks to do
  - Create a filtering system that can list the details for a specific sensor
+ - Create the CSS style for the correlation page for mobile and desktop